wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-cli.md

     ]
 ```

 Refer back to exercise 2 in this practical session and the task identifying the ecCodes key corresponding to the
 mean sea level pressure.

 !!! question
-    Can you identify the row in the section file that performs the mapping between the CSV input file and ecCodes key
+    Can you identify the row in the data section that performs the mapping between the CSV input file and ecCodes key
     used to encode the mean sea level pressure data?

 ??? success "Click to reveal the answer"
-    You will have hopefully identified the line / object below:
+    You will have hopefully identified the line below:

     ```
     {"eccodes_key": "#1#pressureReducedToMeanSeaLevel", "value": "data:msl_pressure", "valid_min": "const:50000", "valid_max": "const:150000"},